ryansechrest/docker/laravel/README.md

 What it does:

-1. Launches `artisan` utility container.
+1. Builds and starts `artisan` utility container.
-2. Runs `artisan migrate` to configure database.
+2. Runs `artisan migrate` to set up database.
-3. Removes `artisan` utility container upon completion.
+3. Stops and removes `artisan` utility container upon completion.

 ## 5. Visit application